radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 3. To test your application, navigate to the public endpoint that was printed at the end of the deployment.

    <img src="todoapp-nodb.png" width="400" alt="screenshot of the todo application with no database">

+   {{% alert title="⚠️ Caution" color="warning" %}}
+   If you are unable to connect to webapp in your browser, make sure your organization does not block http traffic to your Kubernetes cluster.
+You may need to be on your corporate network or use a jumpbox.
+   {{% /alert %}}

    If the page you see matches the screenshot, that means the container is running as expected.